 This article by Michele Rosenthal, trauma survivor is a helpful guide: “Tips on Choosing the Right PTSD Professional“

-Somatic Experiencing, developed by a pioneer in trauma studies, Peter Levine, is a proven trauma treatment and was helpful to me.
-SE teaches you to retrain your nervous system to release the fight/flight/freeze response associated with PTSD.
-Find practitioners here.
+Somatic Experiencing was developed by pioneer in trauma studies, Peter Levine.
+SE is a proven trauma treatment that helped me.
+With SE session, you gradually learn to retrain your nervous system to release the fight/flight/freeze response associated with PTSD.

 I am not personally familiar with any treatment centers for PTSD, as I only worked with local therapists and healers myself.
-But here are two articles that list the most highly regarded PTSD treatment centers.
+But these articles list the best-known PTSD treatment centers.

 Trauma and the Soul: A psycho-spiritual approach to human development and its interruption (2013) by Don Kalsched, another Jungian author who offers penetrating insights in this amazing book into the dynamics of perpetrator/victim in the traumatized psyche.